Natalya Neidhart: Developmental territories (2007–2008)

-Alliance with Victoria (2008–2009)
+Main Roster and Alliance with Victoria (2008–2009)

 On the April 4 episode of SmackDown she made her main roster debut, as a villainous character, when she came out of the crowd to aid Victoria in an attack against McCool and Cherry, forming an alliance with her in the process.
 On the April 11, 2008, episode of SmackDown!, she introduced herself as the daughter of Jim Neidhart under the name Natalya Neidhart, accompanying Victoria to her match against Michelle McCool.
 Two weeks later on SmackDown she made her televised in-ring debut, under the shortened ring name Natalya, defeating Cherry with her uncle's submission move the "sharpshooter".
 At the Backlash pay–per–view on April 27 Natalya teamed up with Victoria, Beth Phoenix, Jillian Hall, Layla and Melina to defeat Mickie James, Maria Kanellis, Ashley, Michelle McCool, Cherry and Kelly Kelly in a 12-Diva tag team match.
 On the May 2 episode of SmackDown, Victoria and Natalya defeated McCool and Cherry.
 On the June 6 episode of SmackDown, SmackDown General Manager Vickie Guerrero introduced the Divas Championship, and that same night the Divas competed in a Golden Dreams match to qualify for the championship match at The Great American Bash.
 Natalya won and advanced to the Bash, but lost the Championship match to Michelle McCool.

 Natalya and Victoria started a feud with the debuting Brie Bella, after Victoria lost to her on the August 29 episode of SmackDown.
 On the September 26 episode of SmackDown, Victoria and Natalya lost to Maria and Brie.
 On the October 31 episode of SmackDown, Natalya teamed up with Victoria and Maryse during a Divas Halloween costume tag team match in a losing effort to Michelle McCool, Maria and Brie.
 On the November 7 episode of SmackDown, Natalya accompanied Victoria to her match against Brie, where she was once again defeated.
 Post-match, Brie ran under the ring to escape from Natalya and Victoria, but they both reached under the ring for her, pulling her and Nicole out.
 The twins then attacked them and celebrated afterward.
 On the November 21 episode of SmackDown, Victoria teamed up with Natalya in a losing effort to The Bella Twins.
 At Survivor Series (2008), Natalya competed in a 5-on-5 Survivor Series elimination match a part of Team Smackdown where her team lost to Team Raw.
 On the November 28 episode of SmackDown, Victoria teamed up with Natalya and Maryse to defeat the Bella Twins and Michelle McCool, before the feud ended.
 Followed this, her association with Victoria also ended after she retired from the company on the January 16, 2009, episode of SmackDown. at Armageddon (2008), Natalya, Jillian Hall, Victoria and Maryse lost to Maria, Kelly Kelly, Mickie James, and Michelle McCool in an Eight-Diva Santa's Little Helper tag team match.